Problems we are facing

 Plastic bottles, cans and cardboard

-Separate your waste and sell your plastic waste, cans and cardboard to waste pickers.
+Separate your waste and sell or give your plastic waste, cans and cardboard to waste pickers.

 Old newspapers and magazines